informatics-isi-edu/atlas-d2k-pipelines/docs/user-docs/accessing-ermrest.md

 /**
  * a simple GET request to demonstrate how you can use pagination to grab all the data in muliple requests.
  *
- * Assume we have n rows, and due to performance concerns, we want to to limit the request to only pageLimit rows.
+ * Assume we have n rows, and due to performance concerns, we want to limit the request to only pageLimit rows.
  * This function will first ask for pageLimit+1 results.
 If we get less than the requested number of rows, we're done.
- * But if we actually get pageLimit+1 records, there might actually be more.
+ * But if we recieve pageLimit+1 records, there might be more.
 So we're going to ask for the next page of results.
  *
  * Notes:
  * - In ermrest the sort and page criteria must be referring to the same columns.
 In this simple example